kk-engineer/kk-engineer/README.md

 ### Hi there 👋

+- 🔭 I have 15+ years of experience in software products design and development.
+- 🌱 I’m currently learning Django Rest Framework and React JS.
+- 👯 I’m looking to collaborate on Django and React.
+- 🤔 I’m looking for help with React.
+- 💬 Ask me about - "Technology, Philosophy, and Life !"
+- 📫 How to reach me: kk.engineer@gmail.com
+- 😄 Pronouns: KK
+- ⚡ Fun fact: I can influence your perception of life and reality.

 <!--
 **kk-engineer/kk-engineer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.